 Split pea soup with barley and butternut squash - the underdog of the soup world.
 It's not as fancy as a bisque or as popular as tomato soup, but it's hearty, healthy, vegan, and delicious.

-Few people wake up and say, "Man, I can't wait to chow down on some split pea and barley soup today!"
+Only some people wake up and say, "Man, I can't wait to chow down on some split pea and barley soup today!"

 Let's face it, split pea and barley soup isn't exactly the sexiest dish on the menu for most people.
 But despite your impressions, this split pea and barley soup with butternut squash is delicious.
 Give this soup a chance, and it'll surprise you with its depth of flavor and hearty texture.
 Together, these ingredients make a tasty soup that is good for you, tastes delicious, and satiates you.